About New Beginnings

 New Beginnings’ emergency services are available to youth from throughout the state of Maine 24 hours a day, 365 days a year – but we do so much more than shelter a youth in a crisis.

-In Androscoggin, Franklin and Kennebec counties, New Beginnings staff reach out to youth on the streets, in the woods, and at libraries, corner stores, or parks to give them emergency supplies, a listening ear, and information about how to get food and shelter.
+Across nine Maine counties, New Beginnings’ staff reach out to youth on the streets, in the woods, and at schools, libraries, corner stores, or parks to give them emergency supplies, a listening ear, and information about how to get food and shelter.